-All staff are allowed the use of WSCJTC facility keys and swipe cards to access the common areas of the WSCJTC campus and their assigned work areas.
-Staff receive a WSCJTC key and swipe card necessary to carry out their official duties.
-All WSCJTC keys and swipe cards assigned are the property of the WSCJTC and managed by the Facilities Unit.
-The Executive Director delegates the agency key and swipe card program to the Facilities Unit & Capital Projects Manager or their designee.
+All staff are allowed to use WSCJTC facility Keys to access the common areas of WSCJTC campuses and their assigned work areas.
+Staff receive WSCJTC Key(s) necessary to carry out their official duties.
+All WSCJTC Keys assigned are the property of the WSCJTC and managed by the Facilities Unit.
+The Executive Director delegates the agency Key Control program to the Facilities Unit & Capital Projects Manager or their designee.